 Designed by Government Surveyor John Turnbull Thomson, the Dalhousie Obelisk was built to remind merchants of the benefits of free trade.

 Thought to be modelled after the famous Cleopatra’s Needle in London, the structure was completed by the end of 1850.
-See if you can spot the inscriptions in Jawi, Chinese, Tamil and English on each side.
+See if you are able to spot the inscriptions in Jawi, Chinese, Tamil and English on each side.

 Its four decorative pinnacle lamps make it a pretty spot for a quick selfie or photo opportunity in the historic Civic District.